Beyond the Walled Garden: New Possibilities with Learning Platforms

 Dr. Sondra Cosgrove, History Professor, Department of Social Sciences, College of Southern Nevada, versus Cammie Fleitz, Executive Director, Strategic Partnerships, Western Region, Pearson Higher Education

 Moderated by Dr. Michael Catchpole, Professor, North Island College

-On the other hand, should workforce issues and “gainful employment” be the only measures we use to determine whether a college or program is successful?
-Join us in this lively debate—an eLearning tradition, in which our esteemed and knowledgeable debaters will present both sides of a controversial argument.
+If your institution is still struggling to answer this question, join our panelists Dr. Sondra Cosgrove and Cammie Fleitz for a lively debate—an eLearning tradition, in which our esteemed and knowledgeable debaters will present both sides of a controversial argument.
 This event is once again moderated by the kind and equitable Michael Catchpole from North Island College!

-Presented by Anne Johnson, Chair, ITC Board of Directors, and Dean, Business, Social Sciences and Online Learning, Inver Hills Community College
+Presented by Loraine Schmitt, Chair, ITC Board of Directors, and Director of Distance Education at Portland Community College

 Award categories include: outstanding eLearning faculty, outstanding online course, outstanding blended course, outstanding technical support and service, outstanding use of new technology and/or delivery system, outstanding student services, outstanding eLearning program, lifetime achievement and outstanding eLearning student.
 ITC will also recognize all of the eLearning faculty who are nominated by their institutions as exemplary members of their community, as distinguished eLearning educators.